pycontribs/pyrax/docs/cloud_files.md

 ### Purging CDN Objects
-Normally, deleting an object from a public container will cause it to be eventually deleted from the CDN network, subject to the container's TTL.
+Normally, deleting an object from a public container causes it to be eventually deleted from the CDN network, subject to the container's TTL.
 In some cases, though, you may need to have an object removed from public access due to personal, business, or security concerns.
 Currently the CDN limits this to 25 such purge requests per day.
-More than that will require that you open a ticket with Rackspace to handle the request.
+More than that requires that you open a ticket with Rackspace to handle the request.

 If you wish to purge an object from the CDN network, you need to run:

     cf.purge_cdn_object(container, obj, email_addresses=None)

 The `container` and `object` parameters refer to the container and object to be removed, respectively.
 The optional parameter `email_addresses` takes either a single valid email address or a list of addresses.
-If the `email_addresses` parameter is provided, an email will be sent to each address upon the successful purge of the object from the CDN network.
+If the `email_addresses` parameter is provided, an email is sent to each address upon the successful purge of the object from the CDN network.

 If you have a `StorageObject` instance, you can call it directly instead: